smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

 Context free regular expressions match  against an input independent on what comes before or after it.
 Pre- and post-contexts for pattern matching are explained in the subsequent section.
-Context-free-ness means, for example, that the regular expression ``for`` will match against the letter sequence `f`, `o`, and `r` independent of what comes before or after it.
 All input files must be UTF8 encoded.
-The syntax of context-free regular expressions in many aspects identical to that of the popular tool 'lex'.
+The syntax of context-free regular expressions in many aspects identical to that of the popular tool 'lex' :cite:`Lesk1975lex`.

 .. describe:: x

      matches the character 'x'.
-That means, characters match simply the character that they represent.
+Characters match simply the character that they represent.
 This is true, as long as those characters are not part of the set of syntactic operators--such as ``.``, ``[``, and  ``]``.

 .. describe:: .

-     (is a syntactic operator) The dot matches any character in the current encoding except for the buffer limit code and '0x0A' for newline.
+     The dot is a syntactic operator.
+It matches any character in the current encoding except for the buffer limit code and '0x0A' for newline.
 On systems where newline is coded as '0x0D, 0x0A' this does match the '0x0D' character whenever a newline occurs.